kandydaria/kandydaria/README.md

 - 👋 Hi, I’m @kandydaria
-- 👀 I’m interested in data analysys & vizualization!
+- 👀 Interested in data analysys & vizualization!
-- 🌱 I’m currently learning Python & SQL & Statistics
+- 🌱 Currently learning Python & SQL & Statistics
-- 📫 You can always contact me kandybkodaria@gmail.com
+- 📫 You can always contact me kandybkodaria@gmail.com !

 <!---
 kandydaria/kandydaria is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.